merenlab/merenlab.org/_posts/oligotyping/2015-02-12-new_insights_into_microbial_ecology.md

 I think research topics in Frontiers provide a great framework to create a coherent collection of work that aims to contribute to a particular and well-defined issue.

-If you think you have a study that would fit well into this collection, please send me or `microbiology.researchtopics at frontiersin dot org`.
+If you think you have a study that would fit well into this collection, please send me or `microbiology.researchtopics at frontiersin dot org` an e-mail.